Phomopsis obscurans: Environment

 Inoculum density also has an effect on the development of the disease on host tissue.
 Inoculated conidial concentration is directly correlated with disease severity, thus, with increasing concentrations of conidia present on the host tissue, the severity of the disease also increases.
 The optimum disease severity was achieved with a concentration of 1x107 conidia per millimeter.

 Similarly, duration of exposure to a moist environment also has an effect on disease severity.
 With the increase in time that inoculated plants were kept in a saturated moist environment, the disease severity also increased in a linear relationship.
 Ideal moisture exposure is 72 hours, which suggests that it takes the pathogen that long to establish optimal inoculation of the host tissue.
 There are no insect vectors that were found to specifically influence the spread of this pathogen.

 The age at which the host tissue is infected has an influence on the sustainability of the disease and subsequently its overall severity.
 Young strawberry plants, around 25–30 days of age, have the highest susceptibility to the Phomopsis obscurans pathogen.
 Characteristics of young plant tissue, such as under-developed cuticles and cell walls, make the tissue highly susceptible to easy penetration of the pathogen and thus, more rapid colonization of the pathogen in the host tissue.

-Management

-There are no varieties with reported resistance to leaf blight; however, some varieties are more susceptible to the leaf blight pathogen than others.
-In the case of disease management, cultural practices are the most effective way of reducing the infection: